The 2006-2007 Active Phase of Anomalous X-ray Pulsar 4U 0142+61: Radiative and Timing Changes, Bursts, and Burst Spectral Features: Analysis and Results

 \section{Analysis and Results}

 All data presented here are from the Proportional Counter Array \citep[PCA;][]{jmr+06} aboard \xte.
 The PCA is made up of five identical and independent proportional counter units (PCUs).
 Each PCU is a Xenon/methane proportional counter with a propane veto layer.
 The data were collected in either \texttt{GoodXenonwithPropane} or \texttt{GoodXenon} mode which record photon arrival times with $\sim$1-$\mu$s resolution and bins them with 256 spectral channels in the $\sim$2--60~keV band.
+For all \xte\ observations of 4U~0142+61, photon arrival times at each epoch were adjusted to the solar system barycenter using the position obtained by \citet{pkw+03} from \textit{Chandra X-ray Observatory} data.